 where the last inequality follows from Lemma~\ref{lem:saturation-of-copious-sets} with \( \delta = 1 - \gamma/\beta\).
 Combining all the inequalities together, we get

 \end{proof}

-Lemma~\ref{lem:periodic-construction-one-cross-section} allows us to approximate with a periodic transformation a monotone \( T \) for which the Lebesgue measure of points jumping over any given \( c \in X \) is roughly constant across orbits.
-To deal with the general case, we simply need to split the phase space \( X \) into countably many segments invariant under the flow, and apply Lemma~\ref{lem:periodic-construction-one-cross-section} on each of them separately.
-Small care needs to be taken to ensure that values \( (\beta-\gamma)/\gamma \), which appear in the formulation of Lemma~\ref{lem:periodic-construction-one-cross-section}, remain uniformly small across the partition of \( X \).
+Lemma~\ref{lem:periodic-construction-one-cross-section} allows us to approximate, with a periodic transformation, a monotone \( T \) for which the Lebesgue measure of points jumping over any given \( c \in X \) is roughly constant across orbits.
+To deal with the general case, we simply need to split the phase space \( X \) into countably many segments that are invariant under the flow and apply Lemma~\ref{lem:periodic-construction-one-cross-section} on each of them separately.
+Small care needs to be taken to ensure that the values \( (\beta-\gamma)/\gamma \), which appear in the formulation of Lemma~\ref{lem:periodic-construction-one-cross-section}, remain uniformly small across the partition of \( X \).
 Details are presented in the following theorem.
 Let us recall that \(\lambda_c\) denotes the Lebesgue measure on the entire orbit of \(c\), as discussed in Section~\ref{sec:orbit-transf} (the measure \(\lambda_c^{\mathcal C}\), which we have used throughout this chapter, corresponds to the Lebesgue measure restricted to the interval \(c+[0,\gap_{\mathcal{C}}(c))\,\)).